-- a.
-Reporting of first-tier subawards. - 1.
-Applicability.
-Unless you are exempt as provided in paragraph d. of this award term, you must report each action that equals or exceeds \$30,000 in Federal funds for a subaward to a non-Federal entity or Federal agency (see definitions in paragraph e. of this award term).
+a.
+Reporting of first-tier subawards

+1. Applicability.
+Unless the recipient is exempt as provided in paragraph d. of this award term, the recipient must report each subaward that equals or exceeds \$30,000 in Federal funds for a subaward to an entity or Federal agency.